-Knowledge of Aspergers and autism, and appropriate individualised supports are more available now, including through Aspergers Victoria, so that many of the challenges experienced by people can be managed.
-Peer support and understanding made possible by the information and support offered by Aspergers Victoria can make an important difference for many individuals and families.
-With understanding of their individual strengths and challenges, support networks, encouragement and good communication, children and adults with Aspergers can thrive.
+Knowledge of autism, and appropriate individualised supports are more available now, including through AV so that many of the challenges are understood and supported.
+Peer support and understanding through our activities, which are all peer-driven, can make an important difference for many individuals and families.
+With understanding of our individual strengths and challenges, support networks, encouragement and good communication, children and adults with autism can thrive.

-Independent, unique thinking - People with Aspergers tend to like to spend a lot of time alone, teamwork is often a challenge and peer pressure may not be as influential.
+Independent, unique thinking - our autistics tend to like to spend a lot of time alone, teamwork is often a challenge and peer pressure may not be as influential.
 As Tony Attwood says “The person usually has a strong desire to seek knowledge, truth and perfection with a different set of priorities than would be expected with other people…the person values being creative rather than co-operative.”
 Allowing time for a balance between independent versus group activity is appreciated.

-Visual, three-dimensional thinking - Some are visual thinkers, which lends itself to useful and creative applications, but auditory information may not be retained, so information in visual form is helpful.
+Visual, three-dimensional thinking - Some of us are highly visual thinkers, which lends itself to useful and creative applications, but auditory information may not be retained, so information in visual form is helpful.
 Some of us are auditory-visual thinkers too.

-Logic versus emotion – A particularly logical approach to problem solving is a strength, however solving a problem can be the overriding priority rather than satisfying the social or emotional needs of others.
-Guidance may be needed on how to manage and express emotions, which at times can be overpowering and cause us meltdowns especially when we are stressed.
+Logic versus emotion – A particularly logical approach to problem solving is our strength, however solving a problem can be the overriding priority rather than satisfying the social or emotional needs of others.
+Guidance may be needed on how to help us manage and express emotions, which at times can be overpowering and cause us meltdowns especially when we are stressed.

-Importance of routines and rules - To try and make the world less confusing and stressful and to minimise change, people with Aspergers may follow particular rules, rituals and timetables.
-As a result, they may be perceived as very conscientious, and having a strong sense of justice, however an unexpected change or delay can cause a great deal of anxiety.
+Importance of routines and rules - To try and make the world less confusing and stressful and to minimise change, our autistics may follow particular rules, rituals and timetables.
+As a result, they may be perceived as very conscientious, and having a strong sense of justice, however an unexpected change or delay can cause us a great deal of anxiety.
 Advanced notice and concrete concise explanations of the need for changes and allowance for adjustment time is helpful.

-Strong particular interests - People with Aspergers may have an intense, at times obsessive, interest in a topic, hobby, or collecting, which can evolve or remain fixed.
+Strong particular interests - we may have an intense, at times obsessive, interest in a topic, hobby, or collecting, which can evolve or remain fixed.
 This can lead to us becoming an expert on that topic even at a very young age with our fantastic memory for factual details.
 Some people are exceptionally knowledgeable in their specialised interest.
 With encouragement to build on this strength, these interests and skills can evolve into a course of study or work in their area of expertise.
 For example, a particularly good physical endurance can translate into a great sporting talent, probably in a non-team sport.

-Focus and diligence - The Aspie ability to focus on tasks or things of interest for long periods without interruption is highly valued.
+Focus and diligence - Our Aspie ability to focus on tasks or things of interest for long periods without interruption is highly useful.
 With motivation to focus on a particular task such as a sport or music, comes diligence and persistence, and this practice builds strong talents.
-However this particular focus can be a distraction, so strategies for refocusing on other priorities may be needed.
+However this particular focus can be a distraction, so we may need strategies for refocusing on other priorities may be needed, especially those less motivating.

-Memory – Some people have great long-term memory but not so good short-term memory.
+Memory – Some autistics have great long-term memory but not so good short-term memory.
 For example, memory of exact details, especially for visual material or events or in a particular field of interest may be particularly good.
 However people’s names may be forgotten, objects such as car keys may be misplaced, or when solving problems reminders may be needed of relevant facts.
 This requires simple strategies so we create habits in our thinking and planning.

-Higher fluid intelligence – Some people have a higher fluid intelligence, that is, the ability to find meaning in confusion and solve new problems, to draw inferences and understand the relationships of various concepts, independent of acquired knowledge.
-People with Aspergers have average or higher than average IQ and very busy minds thinking beyond normal insights.
+Higher fluid intelligence – Some of us have a higher fluid intelligence, that is, the ability to find meaning in confusion and solve new problems, to draw inferences and understand the relationships of various concepts, independent of acquired knowledge.
+Often our autistics have average or higher than average IQ and very busy minds thinking beyond normal insights.

-Honesty and loyalty – People with Asperger type personalities tend to demonstrate these valued and appreciated qualities to a high degree, but Aspies are also known for being very direct (blunt even) and speaking their mind.
-They can also be very literal; so can have difficulty initially understanding jokes, metaphor and sarcasm.
+Honesty and loyalty – Sometimes we have personalities that demonstrate these valued and appreciated qualities to a high degree, but Aspies are also known for being very direct (blunt even) and speaking their mind.
+We can also be very literal; so can have difficulty initially understanding jokes, metaphor and sarcasm.
 They are unlikely to be social manipulators.

-Political resilience – People with strong Asperger traits enjoy being alone and tend not to be swayed by peer pressure to change their views.
+Political resilience – Our traits enjoy being alone and tend not to be swayed by peer pressure to change our views.

-Sensory sensitivity - Some people have an intense sensory sensitivity in one or several sense.
+Sensory sensitivity - Many of us have an overwhelming and intense sensory sensitivity in one or several sense.
 These can occur in one or all of the senses: sight, sound, smell, touch, taste, body awareness and balance, and the degree of sensitivity varies for individuals.
 Most commonly, an individual's senses are either intensified (hypersensitive) or underdeveloped (hyposensitive), for example: bright lights, noises or smells may be overpowering; and some food textures may cause anxiety and pain.
 People with sensory sensitivity may also find it hard to use their body awareness system and carry out 'fine motor' tasks such as tying shoelaces.
-This sensitivity can also assist and hone their creative talents, for example in music with perfect pitch.
+This sensitivity can also assist and hone our strengths and creative talents, for example in music with perfect pitch.
 Using earplugs or sunglasses, for example, can help avoid sensory overload.

 Many of our allies especially other family members will have some of our traits to some extent- we call this the autistic paradigm.
-Formal assessment does reveal the medical model's view of a common group of personality traits are identified.
-However, the intensity of Asperger personality traits exists on a continuum, so in the same way that everyone has their own individual personality, people recognised as having Asperger syndrome differ greatly from each other - having Aspergers just adds to individuality.
+Formal assessment does reveal the medical model's view of a common group of traits.
+However, the intensity of autistic personality traits exists on a continuum, so in the same way that everyone has their own individual personality, people recognised as having autism differ greatly from each other - having autism and other co-conditions just adds to our individuality.

 Dr. Stephen M. Shore says, '“if you've met one individual with autism, you've met one individual with autism” in a majority of my presentations.
 It shows how wide and unique our spectrum truly is.'

-According to the criteria preferred by many researchers, about 1 in 250 children is diagnosed with autism level 1 and 2, and about the same number again have not received a diagnosis .
+According to the criteria preferred by many researchers, about 1 in 44 children (in USA 2018) is diagnosed with autism level 1 and 2, and about the same number again have not received a diagnosis .
 In comparison, around 1 in 80 people have a diagnosis of Autism.
 We recommend you visit our webpage outlining well known people who are recognised as having autism.

-Since the term Aspergers was removed from American medical terminology in 2013 Australian health professionals and the community continue to use this term as a meaningful way to access the research and information that capture our specific niche neurology and so our specific needs and support are more easily identified.
+Since the term Aspergers was removed from American medical terminology in 2013 Australian health professionals and the community often continue to use this term as a meaningful way to access the research and information that capture our specific niche neurology and so our specific needs and support are more easily identified.
 An increasing number of children are receiving a diagnosis of autism level 1 and 2.
-A school teacher or parent might be the first person to identify difficulties a child is having at school or at home as being related to our personality traits.
+A school teacher or parent might be the first person to identify difficulties or behaviours a child is having at school or at home as being related to our neurological traits.